 Pinnacle Awards entries are judged on individual merit.
 It is not a competition between entries.
 Rather, judging is handled using a grading system where truly exceptional work is worthy of a Pinnacle, outstanding work receives an Award of Excellence, and meritorious work receives an Award of Merit.
 There may be multiple winners at each level or no winners at all.

-OVERALL PRESENTATION (UP TO 10 PTS)
+PRESENTATION AND INTRODUCTION (UP TO 10 PTS)

 Entries will demonstrate adherence to Entry Criteria and will be produced professionally.